 Most courses are open to auditors, who must be formally admitted to the college and must pay the tuition for auditing, which is half the regular per-course rate.
 Auditors are expected to attend all classes and participate in the assigned activities of the class.
 They may take all tests and submit assigned papers for evaluation, but they are not required to do so.
-Auditors may change their registration from audit to credit only during the first four weeks of the semester.
+Auditors may change their registration from audit to credit only during the first four weeks of the semester; students enrolled in a course for credit may change to audit only during the first four weeks.